NieneB/aeres_workshop/docs/MapboxGL-js-part-1.md

 # Making a map with HTML and JavaScript

+Here we will set up our own web page with a Mapbox GL.js map from scratch.

-We will start with the most basic form of using MapboxGL.js using their already provided styles.
-In order to use the default styles and data we need a Mapbox token.
-Later on we will use MapboxGL.js without this token, because we will use our own data and styles!
+For the map we will first use a Mapbox provided style and later add our own style created at Mapbox Studio.
+In order to use these styles and data we need a Mapbox token.

 :link: If you are not that comfortable with HTML, CSS and JavaScript yet, this [Making a Web page](https://github.com/NieneB/Webmapping_for_beginners/wiki/Making-a-web-page) tutorial will help you along!

 :arrow_right: If you already know some HTML, CSS and JavaScript, you can start immediately with this tutorial and read through the HTML explanations.

-:arrow_right: Feel real confident?
-Just skip [Setting up the basics](#setting-up-the-basics) and go to [Setting up mapboxGL.js](#setting-up-mapboxgl.js)

 ## Setting up the basics